Eric-Lpcr/AdventOfCode2021/day07/README.md

 # [Day 7: The Treachery of Whales](https://adventofcode.com/2021/day/7)

-I wouldn't solve this one with brute force, but my mathematical background was not strong enough.
+I didn't solve this one with brute force, but my mathematical background was not strong enough.
 I googled for a minimization of deltas from data to a value, and found some articles explaining the difference between mean and median.